autonomys/subspace-docs/docs/develop/auto_sdk/intro.md

 ---

 ## Introduction to the Auto SDK
 Welcome to the Auto SDK documentation!
 The Auto SDK is a comprehensive toolkit designed to simplify the development of applications and integrations with the Autonomys Network.
-It provides a set of modular packages that enable developers to interact seamlessly with the consensus chains and active domains (Auto ID, Nova)
+It provides a set of modular packages that enable developers to interact seamlessly with the consensus chain and active domains (Auto ID, Nova)

 ### What is the Auto SDK?
-The Auto SDK is a collection of JavaScript/TypeScript packages that abstract the complexity of blockchain interactions.
-It includes utilities for consensus mechanisms, identity management, and general-purpose functions that are essential for building decentralized applications (dApps) and services on the Autonomys Network.
+The Auto SDK is a collection of JavaScript/TypeScript packages that abstract away the complexity of blockchain interactions.
+It includes utilities for consensus interactions, identity management, and general-purpose functions that are essential for building decentralized applications (dApps) and services on the Autonomys Network.

 ### Key Features:
 - **Modular Architecture**: Use only the packages you need.